ExFace/Core/Docs/Tutorials/BookClub_walkthrough/01_Preparation.md

 - you are logged on as a superuser (e.g. `admin/password`).
 - your current language is english (either set for your user or as `SERVER.DEFAULT_LOCALE` in [System.config.json](../../Administration/Configuration/index.md).
 - you have the `exface.JEasyUIFacade` as your default facade.
 This should be the case if you did not change anything in the installation guide.
+- you have the `exface.UI5Facade` installed.
+This is actually not a must, but the example app will be rendered using the SAP OpenUI5 JavaScript framework as a good example for responsive design.

 Should you use another user or facade, the screenshots may look different from what you see.
 The general logic remains the same!